tonis95/tonis95.github.io/README.txt

-Using this template to work off of and implement my own designs, assests, etc..
+Using this template to work off of and implement my own designs, assets, etc..

 Massively by HTML5 UP
 html5up.net | @ajlkn